dieterich-lab/ImmunOMICS/README.md

 * "batch": the batch name of your data
 * "who_score": if availbale else =condition (it serves as factor for the traning/validation split)

 Here is the config file for the testing example.
+Data can be found in DOI:10.5281/zenodo.6811191.

 ```
 # INPUT & OUTPUT PATHS